 Once your gas and electricity is connected to your new home, you will be supplied with a gas and electricity number to identify your individual supply point.
 The meter point administration number or MPAN, is for your electricity, and for your gas, it is the Meter point reference number; MPR for short.

-Contact SelectraYou are now ready to search for your energy suppliers in your new home.
-Call Selectra on 01704 325056 to get a full market comparison or get a free call back here.
+Contact SelectraYou are now ready to search for your energy suppliers in your new home!
+Call Selectra on 01704 325056 to get a full market comparison.